NicolasMurphy/mass-spectrum-to-audio-converter-monolilth/dev_log.md

   - Used a more readable font for the numerical data
   - Replace magic numbers with named constants
   - Extract sorting types to `types.ts`

   - Also added `CHOKIDAR_USEPOLLING=true` to frontend environment in `docker-compose.override.yml` to ensure hot reloading

+  - Noticed rate limiting was not functioning as expected at some point since switching over to Docker.
+Was able to go beyond the limit threshold, and was getting limited across IPs.
+Discovered this was due to a multi-worker concurrency issue.
+Fixed by replacing custom rate-limiting logic with flask-limiter.
+Set default limiting for all API endpoints to be 200 per minute, and the `/massbank/<algorithm>` endpoint to be 20 per 5 minutes.

 ### [2025-08-30] Hot Reloading for Development